 The following information answers some of the most frequently asked questions regarding published tests — those available for purchase through a test publisher.
 Included are tips on:

 - Purchasing tests.

 Finding Information on a Particular Test

-Tests in Print (TIP), the Mental Measurements Yearbook (MMY), Tests, and Test Critiques are the four most useful and popular references.
-These are described in detail later in this document and are available in the reference section of most college, university, and larger public libraries.
+Tests in Print (TIP) and the Mental Measurements Yearbook (MMY) are two of the most useful and popular references.
+These are described in detail below and are available in the reference section of most college, university and larger public libraries.

 Finding a Particular Type of Test

 Whether you are trying to locate tests that measure self-concept, or some other specific cognitive skill or personality trait, you should begin your search with one of the two test reference books identified above.
 If available, TIP may be your best choice, because it has the most entries per volume.
 Each of the references contains several indexes to aid in such a search.
 Subject and test title indexes may be most helpful.
 For example, suppose you are interested in measuring self-concept.
 Looking under "personality tests" in the TIP subject index, you would quickly find three tests for self-concept.
 On further inspection, you would identify over a dozen additional tests that may be relevant, but are listed somewhere else in the nine-page index of personality tests.
 Yet a relatively quick search of a specific subject heading in the index can provide you with several useful leads.